KevinLiTian/Harvard_CS50_AI/2.Uncertainty/README.md

 #### Unconditional Probability

 Unconditional probability is the degree of belief in a proposition in the absence of any other evidence.
-All the questions that we have asked so far were questions of unconditional probability, because the result of rolling a die is not dependent on previous events.
+For instance, the results of rolling a die in a row is unconditional because a roll of die is not dependent on previous rolls

 #### Conditional Probability

-Conditional probability is the degree of belief in a proposition given some evidence that has already been revealed
+Conditional probability is the degree of belief in a proposition given some evidence that has already been revealed.
+For instance, children's gene is conditional since it is dependent on their parents' genes

 ## Random Variables

-A random variable is a variable in probability theory with a domain of possible values that it can take on
+A random variable is a variable in probability theory with a domain of possible values that it can take on.
+For instance, a random variable can be a roll, and it can take on values from 1 to 6 with even probabilities

 #### Independence

-Independence is the knowledge that the occurrence of one event does not affect the probability of the other event
+Independence is the knowledge that the occurrence of one event does not affect the probability of the other event.
+For instance, rolling a die twice in a row, the first roll and the second roll is independent of each other

 ## Bayes's Rule

-Bayes’ rule is commonly used in probability theory to compute conditional probability
+Bayes’ rule is commonly used in probability theory to compute conditional probability.
+In words, Bayes’ rule says that the probability of b given a is equal to the probability of a given b, times the probability of b, divided by the probability of a

 ## Joint Probability

-Joint probability is the likelihood of multiple events all occurring
+Joint probability is the likelihood of multiple events all occurring, and the probability can be calculated as the multiplication of the probabilities of each single event taking place

 ## Probability Rules